 Buy two green peppers in bulk.
 If you don’t want to put them loose in your shopping cart, take reusable produce bags to the store with you.
 If a store doesn’t sell peppers in bulk, get them at a store that does.

-We like the convenience of having work done for us, but that requires more packaging.
+We like the convenience of having work done for us, but convenience requires more packaging.
 You can get meals where all you have to do is empty the contents of a plastic bag into a skillet—along with the sauce that comes in a separate plastic bag.

 Those prepared foods probably contain too much salt, fat, or added sugar.
 And in some cases, you can make the same dishes from scratch with little more time and effort.